PREreview/documentation/code_of_conduct.md

 PREreview provides a space for any researcher, independently of their career level, to provide feedback to emerging scientific output.
 We strive to build and support a community of PREreviewers who provide constructive feedback, because we are convinced that one can be honest AND respectful at the same time.

 ## Our Responsibilities
-The PREreview team is responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+The PREreview team is responsible for clarifying the standards of acceptable behavior and is expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

-The PREreview team has the right and responsibility to remove, edit, or reject comments, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
+The PREreview team has the right and responsibility to remove, edit, or reject comments, and other contributions that are not aligned to this Code of Conduct, or to temporarily or permanently ban any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

 ## Who does this Code of Conduct apply to?